Tanyaoof/Green-Building-Consulting-Project/README.md

 This repository is part of a sustainability consulting-style analysis.
 All data sources, tools, and calculations are open-source and made for academic, analytical, and decision-support purposes.

-Project maintained by: [Your Name]
+Project maintained by: [Tanya Yadav]